vpavan1920/vpavan1920.github.io/_pages/publications.md

 ---

 ## Under review and in preparation
-* **V. Pavan Laxmipathy**, Jan Heiland, Peter Benner.
-Design and Description of CSE workflows using FAIR principles: A framework for abstracting meta-data from FAIR computational experiments. *(in preparation)*
+* **Pavan L. Veluvali et al.**, Design and Description of CSE workflows using FAIR principles: A framework for abstracting meta-data from FAIR computational experiments. *(in preparation)*

-* **V. Pavan Laxmipathy**, A two-dimensional phase-field model on grain boundary grooving under the influence of grain boundary diffusion . *(in preparation)*
+* **V. Pavan Laxmipathy et al.**, A two-dimensional phase-field model on grain boundary grooving under the influence of grain boundary diffusion . *(in preparation)*

 * **V. Pavan Laxmipathy**, Fei Wang, Michael Selzer, and Britta Nestler.
 Effect of melt convection on the morphological evolution of polycrystalline thin films: Insights from three-dimensional phase-field simulations. *(under review)*.